dataGuyJojo/Cricket_Project/README.md

 1. **Best Performing Team**: Identifies the most successful teams based on match results.
 2. **Best Performing Batsman**: Highlights top batsmen based on runs, strike rates, and consistency.
-3. **Player Insights**: Allows users to search for a specific player and analyze their performance across different matches.
+3. **Player Insights**: Users can search for a specific player and analyze their performance across different matches.

 Each dashboard includes filters to allow dynamic data exploration.